Limpopo gears up for global G20 health ministers summit

 The prestigious gathering – expected to attract health and finance ministers from G20 countries, along with leading global health experts – comes just a week after the successful Limpopo Investment Conference, which secured pledges worth more than R170-billion.

-According to Limpopo Department of Health spokesperson Foster Mohale, the meeting, held in preparation for the upcoming G20 Leaders’ Summit in later this month, will serve as a platform to align global political leadership around equity, accountability and resilient health systems.
+According to Department of Health spokesperson at national level, Foster Mohale, the meeting, held in preparation for the upcoming G20 Leaders’ Summit in later this month, will serve as a platform to align global political leadership around equity, accountability and resilient health systems.

 “Some of the discussions on the agenda will include financing for universal health coverage, financing and access solutions for novel TB vaccines, equality and sustainability through the Global Fund’s eighth replenishment, and making Lenacapavir affordable and available for all to ensure no country is left behind,” said Mohale.